umhau/PXEN/README.md

 Since we can't assume the network is stable, remember to copy all system files into ramdisks during the boot process.

 ## pieces

+https://support.citrix.com/article/CTX128391 This article describes how to remove a server from a XenServer pool that contains only one server.

 ### DHCP considerations